pkirkham/pkirkham.github.io/_posts/pyrus/2021-02-15-efficient-reading-for-seg-y-format.md

 My PC has several different types of drives which allow for comparison of different code and hardware combinations.
 The drives currently installed include:

 * Conventional hard disk drive (Toshiba PC P300 2TB)
-* SATA III solid state drive (Crucial MX300 525 GB)
+* SATA III solid state drive (Crucial MX300 525GB)
-* M.2 NVMe solid-state drive (Samsung 960 EVO 256 GB)
+* M.2 NVMe solid-state drive (Samsung 960 EVO 250GB)

 A comparison of the stated specifications for each drive in addition to the Intel Optane 800p published specifications are as follows: